-- Reverse Evacuation Fall or Spring District Required This procedure is used to bring students and staff back into the building from outside activities in the event of an emergency or hazard, such as suspicious person, intruder, suspicious animal, or weather emergency.
-Nonnal building operations continue.
-A lockout or lockdown, depending upon the nature of the emergency, may follow this procedure. - School Bus Emergency Drills 3 times per year State Required The first drill must be conducted during the first week of the Fall semester.
-The second drill must take place between November 1 st and December 3 rt.
-The third drill must take place between March 1 st and April 30th This drill includes practice and instruction in the location, use, and operation of the emergency door, fire extinguisher, first-aid equipment and windows as a means of escape in case of fire or accident. - Shelter-in-Place Fall or Spring District Required This procedure is used when the entire school population is moved to location(s) in the school that have been cleared and sanitized.
+- School Bus Emergency Drills 3 times per year State Required The first drill must be conducted during the first week of the Fall semester.
+The second drill must take place between November 1st and December 31st.
+The third drill must take place between March 1st and April 30th.
+This drill includes practice and instruction in the location, use, and operation of the emergency door, fire extinguisher, first-aid equipment and windows as a means of escape in case of fire or accident. - Shelter-in-Place Fall or Spring District Required This procedure is used when the entire school population is moved to location(s) in the school that have been cleared and sanitized.
 This is most commonly used during bomb threats and weather emergencies.